Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 To gauge customer experiences at touchpoints:

-People can have varied responses.
-Survey results can be anywhere from an extreme dislike to a delightful experience.
-Quantitative insights help marketers compare various experiences of customers within a certain time frame.
-People can rate an experience ranging from 1 to 5 (1- extremely poor to 5-extremely delightful).
+Customers face a variety of experiences that can be different offline and online.
+Even within the ecosystem, people can have different expectations from the same brand.
+Survey results can be anywhere from an extreme dislike to a highly delightful experience.
+Quantitative closed-ended insights help marketers compare various experiences of customers within a certain time frame.
+Customers can rate their experiences on a rating scale.

 To capture response from a greater sample size: